sachinskyte/YT-Donations-Tracker/README.md

 # YouTube Donation Analyzer

-A Python tool for analyzing donations mentioned in YouTube video comments.
-This tool efficiently processes comments to identify and track donation amounts in USD and INR currencies.
+A Python tool that analyzes YouTube video comments to identify and track donation amounts.
+It supports detection of donations in USD ($) and INR (₹) currencies, with automatic currency conversion to USD.

 ## Features

-- Fast parallel comment processing
+- 🚀 Fast parallel comment processing with configurable batch sizes
-- Configurable batch processing with timeouts
+- 💰 Accurate detection of USD ($) and INR (₹) donations
-- Support for USD ($) and INR (₹) donations
+- 💱 Automatic currency conversion to USD using real-time exchange rates
-- Currency conversion to USD
+- 📊 Detailed progress tracking and logging
-- Progress tracking and detailed logging
+- ⚡ Efficient processing with timeout protection
-- Customizable currency patterns and validation rules
+- ⚙️ Fully configurable through JSON settings

 ## Requirements

 - Python 3.8+
-- Dependencies listed in `requirements.txt`
+- Internet connection for YouTube access and exchange rates

 ## Installation